Teen - Shastrix Books

 5. Filled StarFilled StarFilled StarFilled StarEmpty Star

-6. The Mystery of the Spiral Bridge
+6. The Clue of the Screeching Owl

 7. Filled StarFilled StarFilled StarFilled StarEmpty Star

-8. The Haunted Fort
+8. The Secret Warning

 9. Filled StarFilled StarFilled StarFilled StarEmpty Star